enadim/spring-cloud-ribbon-extensions/README.md

 # [Spring Cloud Ribbon Extensions v1.4.3-SNAPSHOT](https://github.com/enadim/spring-cloud-ribbon-extensions/wiki) :rocket::microscope:

-:exclamation:Must Have:exclamation: Enhance your µService testing, maintenance & overall development productivity.
+:exclamation:Must Have:exclamation: Enhance your micro-service testing, maintenance & overall development productivity.

 **Spring Cloud Ribbon Extensions** is a set of load balancing rules that chooses which server to target.
 It comes with handy features for easy integration, configuration and customization.